 The study looked at six outpatients with Parkinson’s disease, all of whom had suffered from psychosis for a minimum of three months.
-All six of the subjects were administered an oral dose of CBD, beginning with 150 mg a day for four weeks alongside their usual treatment.
+All six subjects were administered an oral dose of CBD.
+Doses began with 150 mg a day for four weeks alongside their usual treatment.

-After four weeks, the subjects had their psychotic symptoms evaluated, and the results showed a significant decrease in symptoms.
-The total scores of all six patients showed improvement with no adverse effects, and CBD did not worsen the motor functions of the subjects.
+After four weeks, the subjects had their psychotic symptoms evaluated.
+Results showed a significant decrease in symptoms.
+The total scores of all six patients showed improvement with no adverse effects.
+Furthermore, CBD did not worsen the motor functions of the subjects.